-- 138. The possibility of deliberate fire raising should be considered as a component of the fire safety risk assessment particularly in areas with a known history of vandalism or fire-setting.
-Appropriate security measures, including the protection of stored materials, the efficient and prompt removal of rubbish and security against unauthorised entry or access, can do much to alleviate this particular problem. - 139.
-In schools many fires are started deliberately and there has been a trend for some deliberately started fires to occur during school time. - 140.
-Fires started deliberately can be particularly dangerous because they may develop rapidly and may be intentionally started in escape routes.
-Where there is easy access for the opportunist premises may be targeted specifically or at random.
-Deliberately set fires in the locality may indicate an increased risk to premises. - 141.
-Additional measures which may reduce the potential for fire raising include the following: - Ensuring the outside of the premises is well lit and all entry points, including windows and the roof, are secure; but making sure that any persons, including those who will be working late or alone, have adequate escape routes; - · Regular removal of all combustible rubbish; - Upholstered furniture should be maintained so that there are no tears which have caused the filling material to be exposed; - Encouraging staff to challenge persons acting suspiciously; - Keeping flammable liquids stored securely so that intruders cannot use them; - Fitting secure metal letterboxes on the inside of letter flaps to contain any burning materials that may be pushed through; and - Ensuring that storage areas located in circulation areas are secured.
+- 145. The possibility of deliberate fire raising should be considered as a component of the fire safety risk assessment particularly in areas with a known history of vandalism or fire-setting.
+Appropriate security measures, including the protection of stored materials, the efficient and prompt removal of rubbish and security against unauthorised entry or access, can do much to alleviate this particular problem. - 146.
+Fires started deliberately can be particularly dangerous because they may have fast development and may be intentionally started in escape routes.
+Where there is easy access for an opportunist, premises may be targeted specifically or at random.
+Deliberately set fires in the locality may indicate an increased risk to premises. - 147.
+Additional measures which may reduce the potential for fire raising include the following: - Ensuring the outside of the premises is well lit and all entry points, including windows and the roof, are secure; but making sure that any persons, including those who will be working late or alone, have adequate escape routes; - Regular removal of all combustible rubbish; - Upholstered furniture should be maintained so that there are no tears which have caused the filling material to be exposed; - Encouraging staff to challenge persons acting suspiciously; - Controlling entry rights of staff who have been dismissed; - Keeping flammable liquids stored securely so that intruders cannot use them; - Fitting secure metal letterboxes on the inside of letter flaps to contain any burning materials that may be pushed through; and - Ensuring that storage areas located in public circulation areas are secured.